scientific-python/specs/spec-0000/index.md

 ## Description

-This SPEC recommends that all projects across the Scientific Python ecosystem adopt a common time-based policy for dropping support for older Python and for support for older versions of core packages depended upon by those projects.
+This SPEC recommends that all projects across the Scientific Python ecosystem adopt a common time-based policy for dropping support for core packages depended upon by those projects, as well as older versions of Python.

 All versions refer to feature releases (i.e., Python 3.8.0, NumPy 1.19.0; not Python 3.8.1, NumPy 1.19.2).